EsterfanoLopes/rpg_vault/(SD) RPG Da Rapaziada/1. Session Notes/2025-11-(NEXT) Chapter 1. The Djurum.md

 - Time skip.
 1 Month:
 	- Get to know obvious truths of [[The Djurum]]. ![[The Djurum Desert Campaign Intro.pdf]]
 	- Get to know main NPCs
+		- Shop.
+Anything from the basic buy on SD, except items that requires expensive tools (heavy armor, reeally exotic weapons, et cetera).
+	- Downtime Activities
+		- Two options.
+		- Carousing (SD pg 92) Limited to 300gp
+		- Pit Fight (CS 2 pg 20) Limited to Low Stakes
+		- Train one random poison with [[Yogg Zar of The Sillent Mountains]]
+		- Train Mounting Scrag with [[Arlomas of the Salt Lands]]
 - Build new characters (followers from [[The Hamad Tribe]])
 - Head to HEX Exploration - define which quest line to follow
 ## Secrets and Clues